 Proper use of nicotine

 You should stop smoking completely before you start using nicotine.
 Do not use any tobacco products during therapy.
-If you continue to smoke during treatment, you may have an increased risk of nicotine overdose.
+If you continue to smoke with the nasal spray, you may have serious unwanted effects from nicotine.

-Use nicotine exactly as directed by your doctor.
-Remember that it is also important to participate in a stop-smoking program that may include education, counseling, and psychological support.
+It is also important to use a stop-smoking program that may include education, counseling, and psychological support.
 This may make it easier for you to stop smoking.